Elena' s AI Blog

 Here is what happened:

-1. We created a box label “name” and put the text “Sam” inside.
+1. We created a box labeled “name” and put the text “Sam” inside.

-2. We created a box label “score” and put the number 100 inside.
+2. We created a box labeled “score” and put the number 100 inside.

 Now, whenever you type name, the computer looks in the box and sees “Sam”.